 For more information, please contact President Angelyn Dionysatos at email@example.com.

-Jake is an attorney in Thompson Hine LLP’s Atlanta office, where his practice focuses on complex business litigation and corporate advisement.
-As a graduate of the University of Georgia for both law school and undergrad, Jake is an avid Bulldawg fan.
+Jake is a business litigation attorney in Thompson Hine LLP’s Atlanta office, where his practice focuses on complex business litigation and representation of emerging companies.
+Jake is a graduate of the University of Georgia for both undergrad and law school.

-Nick Carlson serves as vice president of events for the Atlanta Young Republicans; previously he served as secretary.
+Nick Carlson serves as vice president of outreach for the Atlanta Young Republicans; previously he served as outreach director.
 He began coming out to Republican Party events after he returned to Atlanta in 2012 following college graduation.

 While a student at Rhodes College in Memphis, Nick was an officer in the College Republicans, serving as Party Coordinator.
 Nick studied History and Economics and spent a semester abroad in Shanghai.